Skip to content

 chapkit init my-service --path ~/projects

-# Create project with monitoring stack
+# Create project with shell-py template (Python scripts under scripts/)

-chapkit init my-service --with-monitoring
+chapkit init my-service --template shell-py

-# Create project with ml-shell template (language-agnostic)
+# Create project with shell-r template (R scripts on plain chapkit-r)

-chapkit init my-service --template ml-shell
+chapkit init my-service --template shell-r

-chapkit init my-service --template task
+chapkit init my-service --template shell-r-tidyverse

 # Combine options

-chapkit init my-service --template ml-shell --with-monitoring
+chapkit init my-service --template shell-py --with-validation

 # From GitHub (development version)